Nexfinity/CakeyBot-Wiki/home.md

 ## Troubleshooting

 If you are having issues with the bot, check out our [troubleshooting page](core/troubleshooting).
 You can also find answers to common questions on our [FAQ page](https://cakey.bot/faq.html).
-If you do not find your issue there, you can also join our [discord server](https://cakey.bot/discord) and get direct assistance there in our [#support](https://discord.com/channels/408424043482447872/730159265209253908) channel.
+If you do not find your issue there, you can also join our [Discord server](https://cakey.bot/discord) and get direct assistance there in our [#support](https://discord.com/channels/408424043482447872/730159265209253908) channel.

 ## Suggestions

-If you would like to make a suggestion or request a new feature, you can also post these in our [discord server](https://https://cakey.bot/discord).
+If you would like to make a suggestion or request a new feature, you can also post them in our [Discord server](https://https://cakey.bot/discord).

 # Inviting Cakey Bot

 > You will need **`Manage Server`** or **`Administrator`** permission to add Cakey Bot to your server.
 {.is-warning}

 You can invite Cakey Bot using this [Discord OAuth URL](https://cakey.bot/invite).
-If you do not want the bot to have **`Administrator`** permissions, you can change them after you invite the bot like you would any other role/user.
+If you do not want the bot to have **`Administrator`** permissions, you can change them after you invite the bot like you would for any other role/user.

 ## Required Permissions: